enginpost/parallax-images/readme.md

 causing the image to *expand to present it entirely*, while the mouse-out event causes the image to return to the appropriate amount of parallax based on the page scroll.

+The plugin works for Firefox, Chrome, and Internet Explorer.

 You can see it in action here:

 * http://htmlpreview.github.io/?https://github.com/enginpost/parallax-images/blob/master/example/index.html